 Why is it that we simply miss out on this incredible power source?
 Is it because we don’t take time to pray?

-Number one: We feel we’re too busy.
+- We feel we’re too busy.
 Period.

 What does this have to do with prayer?
 Well, God is not a grandfather.
 He’s a Father.
 And as a loving Father, He knows what is best for His children.
-Grandfathers often lose their minds and forget what is best, but a good father is seeking to be conscious of what is best for his children.
+Grandfathers often lose their minds and forget what is best, but a good father seeks to be conscious of what is best for his children.
 And that’s how God is with us.
 When we’re asking with a selfish motive in prayer, we can be very disappointed in our prayer life.
 You see, more times than not, our prayers are “all about me,” rather than trying to understand how God wants us to pray.